 Choose Resilient Materials

-Outdoor kitchen surfaces must be able to withstand your climate's weather conditions.
+Outdoor kitchen cabinets and surfaces must be able to withstand your climate's weather conditions.
 Select durable materials such as stainless steel, shown here, and stone, slate, tile, or stucco, Make sure all countertop surfaces and hardware are recommended for exterior use.
 If you want to install a kitchen on an existing deck, verify that it structurally can support the kitchen's additional weight before you build.